MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 -   To prevent other transactions from modifying the higher-level resource in a way that would invalidate the lock at the lower level.
 -   To improve the efficiency of the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] in detecting lock conflicts at the higher level of granularity.

 For example, a shared intent lock is requested at the table level before shared (S) locks are requested on pages or rows within that table.
-Setting an intent lock at the table level prevents another transaction from subsequently acquiring an exclusive (x) lock on the table containing that page. intent locks improve performancbecause the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] examines intent locks only at the table level to determine if a transaction can safely acquire a lock on that table.
+Setting an intent lock at the table level prevents another transaction from subsequently acquiring an exclusive (x) lock on the table containing that page.
+Intent locks improve performance because the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] examines intent locks only at the table level to determine if a transaction can safely acquire a lock on that table.
 This removes the requirement to examine every row or page lock on the table to determine if a transaction can lock the entire table.

 <a name="lock_intent_table"></a> Intent locks include intent shared (IS), intent exclusive (IX), and shared with intent exclusive (SIX).